The Canadian grading system employs multiple evaluation methods, typically ranging from a 4.0 to 9.0 scale, depending on the institution.

 Also Read: What is an Average High School GPA

-GPA System in Canada
+GPA System In Canada

 The GPA calculation in Canada typically involves the following steps: